MRLGC/scrapyMysql/README.md

         query.addErrback(self.handle_error)
         return item
 ```
-now you can force to write your scrapy spiders
+now you can foce on write your scrapy spiders